chichur/remoteshutdown/README.md

 # remoteshutdown

-Windows service for remote shutdown PC with devices.
+Windows service for remote shutdown PC with others devices.
 There are devices should be connected to local network.
 If you have public IP you can shutdown from outside Internet.

 ## Install
 ```